Apply for Nursing School Financial Aid

 - Direct Subsidized Loans: Available to eligible undergraduate students who demonstrate financial need (based on their FAFSA®).

 - Direct PLUS Loans: Though this loan is not based on financial need, loan borrowers are required to pass a credit check.
-Eligible graduate, professional students and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.
+Eligible graduates, professional students, and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.

 To find out if you qualify for federal student aid, check out this article.

-Applying for federal student aid is fairly easy especially when using Frank’s online FAFSA® tool.
-The application usually takes about 30-45 minutes to complete but with Frank’s online FAFSA® tool it will only take you 7 minutes.
+Applying for federal student aid is fairly easy, especially when using Frank’s online FAFSA® tool.
+The government application generally takes hours complete but with Frank’s online FAFSA® tool it takes only minutes.

 State Aid For Nurses

-Finding specific aid programs within your state can be overwhelming and short from easy.
+Finding specific aid programs within your state can be overwhelming and at times difficult.
 Thankfully, the Health Resources & Services Administration has a database specifically for nurse students to find grants within their state.
 You can find your state’s aid by first doing to data.hrsa.gov and then entering specific information such as the state, country, program name, etc.

 Tuition Reimbursement Programs